 Frequently Asked Questions

-Why is the university pursuing a Framework 3.0?
+Why did the university pursue a Framework 3.0?

 The framework plan is a living, breathing plan and must be revisited periodically to best support the teaching, research and patient care missions of the university.
-After making significant progress on Framework 2.0, campus planners have begun engaging faculty, staff and students for the next iteration of the framework through a series of surveys, open meetings and reviews.
+After making significant progress on Framework 2.0, campus planners engaged faculty, staff and students to inform the next iteration of the framework through a series of surveys, open meetings and reviews.

-What parts of campus or planning focus areas will Framework 3.0 look at?
+What parts of campus or planning focus did Framework 3.0 look at?

-Framework 3.0 will begin with a refresh of baseline facility data and take into consideration the following areas of focus:
+Framework 3.0 began with a refresh of baseline facility data and took into consideration the following areas of focus:

 - Faculty and enrollment growth